SuperOfficeDocs/superoffice-docs/docs/api/web-services/index.md

 ## Required web service license

-Access to the web services is included in your [Developer Tools][4] subscription.
+Access to the web services is included in your [Development Tools][4] subscription.

 <!-- Referenced links -->
 [1]: ../entities/index.md